 Because of the critical role tag management plays in the data supply chain, the TMS market is expected to grow steadily over the coming years.
-The industry was valued at $569.5 million in 2017 and is expected to reach $1.28 billion by 2023, according to data from Markets and Markets.
+The industry was valued at $569.5 million in 2017 and is expected to reach $1.28 billion by 2023 (source: Markets and Markets).

 Tag management systems collect and consolidate first-party data, which is considered very powerful and relevant because it captures the behaviors and interactions of your visitors.
 Brands that work with a tag management company can use this robust first-party data to create unified buyer profiles, driving timely and relevant omnichannel customer experiences while fueling intelligence marketing initiatives.

 The need for tag management arose in the late 2000s as businesses found themselves using many digital marketing applications.
-The applications were meant to help businesses refine their marketing; hence the need for high-performance site tracking and analytics tools grew.
+The applications were meant to help companies to refine their marketing; hence the need for high-performance site tracking and data analytics tools grew.

 Thus with the need to streamline and organize the way tags are created and adjusted, tag management tools were born.
-These tools have proved to be quite transformative, with every game marketing agency using them to improve data, conversions, ROI, and relationships with customers.
+These tools have proved quite transformative, with every game marketing agency using them to improve data, conversions, ROI, and customer relationships.

 Tag management technologies are predicted to get even more cutting-edge in the coming years to offer more support to the brands that are looking to prosper in today’s fast-paced digital environment.
 We expect solution providers to offer more integrations with the most common technologies to help marketers meet their marketing goals.